cmgoffena13/ai-need-to-know/README.md

 ## LLMs are Fundamentally Stateless

 LLMs do not have long-term memory.
 They are inherently stateless.
 Which means an LLM **cannot learn** without proper contextual feedback provided to it and that context must provided to it OVER and OVER again to maintain continuity.
+It's useful to see LLMs as having short-term amnesia.
+Everytime they wake up for the day you have to remind them where they and why they are there.
+Every day.
+Or they cannot pick up where they left off.

 ## LLMs Context has Limits